erbafdavid/StabFem/README.md

 - Matlab is used as a driver to monitor the computations in terminal or script mode and as a graphical interface to plot the results.

+The kind of computation currently implemented comprises :
+- Computation of a base flow (steady solution of Navier-Stokes equations) in a given geometry.
+- Simple computation of eigenvalue/eigenmodes
+- Interactive exploration of the spectrum
+- Adjoint eigenmodes and structural sensitivity
+- Computation of amplitude equations through weakly nonlinear development
+- (...)

+The kind of geometry handled comprises :
+- axisymmetric geometries
+- 2D geometries.

 ## Example